 If your districts are all virtual to start the school year, or, you have made the choice for your child to be all-virtual, you should have the choice as a family for them to attend some, but not all live classes during the day.
-We for one would not think that 5 times on a computer for 45 minutes classes is not ideal for a first grader.
+We for one would not think that 5 times on a computer for 45 minutes classes is ideal for a first-grader.
 You also might be given instructional videos to watch on a more flexible basis, or, some combination of virtual teaching and videos.
 You may prioritize attendance/videos related to math, science, and social studies, and consider attending less language arts instruction, because you will be receiving 4 hours a week of quality, differentiated literacy instruction from Thrive.
-If we learn (because we do not know ourselves yet), that there will be requirements around attending all sessions, and/or too much required work from videos and this no longer seems like a feasible option based on your districts mandates, you can cancel your enrollment at any time.
+If we learn (because we do not know ourselves yet), that there will be requirements around attending all sessions, and/or too much-required work from videos and this no longer seems like a feasible option based on your district's mandates, you can cancel your enrollment at any time.

 If your districts are using a hybrid model (some days in school, some days at home), or, you have chosen the hybrid model, we have based our scheduling around the fact that many districts are choosing for children to go to school on TWO alternate days- M/W, or T/Th.
 In this way, you would choose for children to come to Thrive for 2 hours on the 2 days they are not in school.
-As far as them missing out on the virtual/at home instruction that the district may provide and/or mandate, see note above.
+As far as them missing out on the virtual/at-home instruction that the district may provide and/or mandate, see the note above.
 Finally, if many districts opt for a model of 2 consecutive days in school, we will change our schedule accordingly to meet family’s needs.